pensopay/woocommerce-pensopay/README.txt

 3. If WooCommerce Subscriptions is used, the required minimum version is >= 2.0

 == Changelog ==
+= 6.2.1 =
+* Fix issue where settings would not be saved

 = 6.2.0 =
 * Remove: Bitcoin through Coinify